AUSTRALIAN UNION OF STUDENTS

 Financial Embarrassment

 It is tempting for a student on a low income not to pay bills on time.
 This is a really bad mistake.
 Any advantage you get from paying a bill late is offset a thousand times by the blot on your credit history.
 Having an unblemished credit history is vital to getting ahead in life.
-Without a good credit history, you can't buy things over the internet, buy goods on hire purchase, buy a house, or raise finance to start a business.
+Without a good credit history, you can’t buy goods on hire purchase, buy a house, or raise finance to start a business.

 Suppose you want to borrow a million dollars.
 You go to a bank with your business plan.
 The bank manager has to lend the money to someone, and it might as well be you.
 He looks at the business plan.
 It seems logical, and the financial ratios look good.
 He looks at your employment history.
 You've worked in the industry for ten years, so you appear to know what you're talking about.